Recover (band): Current projects

 By 2005, Dan Keyes relocated to New York and new dance-rock project, Young Love, was signed to Island Records.
 The band released an EP in 2006 and their debut full-length Too Young to Fight It in early 2007.
 Robert Mann is credited on the album and on tour with the band as well as Ross Tweedy performing live on bass.
 Santiago Vela III joined the band for their second album, One of Us, released in April 2009 on Island Records.
 Vela also spent a brief period with The Impossibles.

 In October 2011, The Sword announced Santiago Vela III as their permanent drummer.

-In 2012, Robert Mann joins Hector's Pets, based in Brooklyn, New York, releasing a self-titled 7" on Burger City Rock n' Roll in 2013, and full length album, Pet-o-feelia, on Oops Baby Records.
+In 2012, Robert Mann joined Hector's Pets, based in Brooklyn, New York, releasing a self-titled 7-inch on Burger City Rock n' Roll in 2013, and a full-length album, Pet-o-feelia, on Oops Baby Records.

 In 2016, Dan Keyes formed Cologne, based in Los Angeles, California.
 In 2016, Mann debuted a new project, Bob Mann & The Rolling Thunder, based in Brooklyn, New York.